Cykyrios/GodotInSim/README.md

 You first have to initialize InSim by sending an IS_ISI packet, which is done by calling `initialize` on your `InSim` instance and passing the address and port you want to connect to, as well as some initialization data that will set the packet accordingly, such as flags to enable receiving certain packets.
-You can also set whether this connection is a relay, and the protocol to use (TCP or UDP).
+You can also set the protocol to use (TCP or UDP).

 OutGauge and OutSim work similarly, but only need the address and port.

 ### Sending packets